Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-tiers-with-kong-gateway.md

 tldr:
   q: How do I rate limit different tiers of users, such as free vs. premium subscribers, in my API using {{site.base_gateway}}?
-  a: To effectively manage API traffic for various user tiers (such as free, basic, and premium subscribers), you can create **Consumer Groups** for each tier and assign individual Consumers to these groups.
-Then, configure the Rate Limiting Advanced plugin to apply specific rate limits based on these groups.
+  a: To manage API traffic for various user tiers (such as free, basic, and premium subscribers), you can create <a href="/gateway/entities/consumer-group/">Consumer Groups</a> for each tier and assign individual <a href="/gateway/entities/consumer/">Consumers</a> to these groups.
+Then, configure the <a href="/plugins/rate-limiting-advanced/">Rate Limiting Advanced plugin</a> to apply specific rate limits based on these groups.
 This setup allows you to enforce customized request limits for each tier, ensuring fair usage and optimizing performance for high-value users.

 faqs:
   - q: Why can't I use the regular Rate Limiting plugin to rate limit tiers of Consumers?